-2.4.1 Formulate and adhere to a governance framework for information and data sharing involving all stake holders (refer 2.9.1 for further details on governance framework).
+2.4.1 Formulate and adhere to a governance framework for information and data sharing involving all stake holders.

 2.4.2 Government organizations should provide their joined-up services in collaboration with relevant stake holders.
 In order to facilitate this requirement data owners should provide basic data to all government organizations for authentication as well as providing services on mutual understanding.